 Cricut what?
 If you’ve started to delve into the world of electronic cutting machines for the first time. you may be feeling confused, intimidated, or frustrated.
 These are pretty common reactions once you get your Cricut home.
 Then add in that you may not have realized that to make your first project, you need to use Cricut Design Space.
-In this post, I’ll give you an easy introduction to Cricut’s design software, help you set up a canvas, show you how to upload designs, how to change the actions you want, and explain what Cricut Access is.
+No wonder people are intimidated!
+In this post, I’ll give you an easy introduction to Cricut’s design software.
+I’ll also help you set up a canvas, show you how to upload designs, how to change the actions you want, and explain what Cricut Access is.

 What is Cricut Design Space?

-Cricut Design Space is the software that will run your Cricut cutting machine and that you’ll use to tell your Cricut what actions to take.
-Cricut Design Space is free, if you heard that it is not free, then you may have confused it with Cricut Access which is a paid subscription.
+Cricut Design Space is free.
+If you heard that it is not free, then you may have confused it with Cricut Access which is a paid subscription.
+(OR you may be on iOS and found one of the fake apps that looks like a Cricut app).

 What is Cricut Access?

-Cricut Access is a monthly or yearly subscription that includes images and projects you can use in Cricut Design Space to make your crafting easier.
-Cricut Access does have other advantages, such as 10% off your Cricut.com orders, priority customer service,
+Cricut Access is a monthly or yearly subscription.
+It includes images and projects you can use in Cricut Design Space to make your crafting easier.
+Cricut Access does have other advantages, such as 10% off your Cricut.com orders, priority customer service, and sometimes it has free shipping.
+There is Cricut Access and Cricut Access Premium which has better discounts and shipping cost levels.

 What can a Cricut Do?

-How Do I Get Started with Cricut Design Space?
+How Do I Get Started with Cricut Design Space for Beginners?

-I’ll demo this with screenshots of the desktop version, but I can come back and do a mobile version later if it’s helpful.
+I’ll demo this with screenshots of the desktop version.
+But, if it’s helpful, I can come back and do a mobile version later.
 Just leave a comment and let me know you’d like this.

 A Tour of The Home Page in Cricut Design Space